Leveraging directed causal discovery to detect latent common causes: Methods

-\begin{proof} Without loss of generality, the canonical model of Figure~\ref{bivariate_cases}(a) is given by $A=u_A$ and $B=g(u_A,u_B)$.
+Indeed, without loss of generality, the canonical model of Figure~\ref{bivariate_cases}(a) is given by $A=u_A$ and $B=g(u_A,u_B)$.
 These functions are consistent with the second causal structure in Figure~\ref{direct_to_common_cases}, in which a causal arrow points from $u_A$ to $A$.
 But the equality $A=u_A$ is also consistent with the third causal structure in Figure~\ref{direct_to_common_cases}, where the causal arrow points from $A$ to $u_A$.
 That is, the relationship $A=u_A$ is consistent with both an arrow from $u_A$ to $A$ and an arrow from $A$ to $u_A$.
 Note that due to the independence of the noise terms $u_A$ and $u_B$, this is not true of the other arrows in the causal structure.
-A causal arrow pointing from $B$ to $u_A$ in Figure~\ref{direct_to_common_cases} would induce correlations between $u_A$ and $u_B$, in direct contradiction with the independence of noise terms. \end{proof}
+A causal arrow pointing from $B$ to $u_A$ in Figure~\ref{direct_to_common_cases} would induce correlations between $u_A$ and $u_B$, in direct contradiction with the independence of noise terms.

-Lemma~\ref{lemma 2} tells us that in the canonical model of Figure~\ref{bivariate_cases}(a), the directionality of the causal link between $A$ and $u_A$ is underdetermined, as illustrated in last two structures of Figure~\ref{direct_to_common_cases}.
+Intuition Aid~\ref{lemma 2} tells us that in the canonical model of Figure~\ref{bivariate_cases}(a), the directionality of the causal link between $A$ and $u_A$ is underdetermined, as illustrated in the last two structures of Figure~\ref{direct_to_common_cases}.
+Thus applying a directed causal discovery algorithm to $A$ and $u_A$ will result in inconclusive and ambiguous results.
 All other causal links are fully determined and directed however.
 If, on the other hand, the original structure had been Figure~\ref{bivariate_cases}(b), then the causal link between the canonical ``common cause'', $u_B$, and $B$ would be underdetermined, with all remaining links determined and directed.
 Note that if the structure had originally been that of Figure~\ref{bivariate_cases}(c), then neither arrow from the true common cause, $C$, to the observed variables is underdetermined.

+This observation is what underlies the conclusions from items (a) and (b) outlined at the start of this section.
+In the next two subsections we will describe how to implement our method.